K-12 Schools

 How Worried Should I Be?: Understanding Social Media, Email and Student Writing (K12)

-Drawing from his book, An Educators Guide to Assessing Threats in Student Writing, Dr. Brian Van Brunt will teach participants what to look for when viewing written and video content that may occur on social media, over email or in creative writing assignments.
+Drawing on his book, An Educator's Guide to Assessing Threats in Student Writing, Dr. Brian Van Brunt will teach participants what to look for when reviewing written and video content that may appear on social media, in email, or in creative writing assignments.
 For more information or to schedule a training, contact bethany@dprep.com.

 Impact vs Intent: Understanding Microaggressions and Bias